AARP Eye Center

 How can you catch COVID-19?

-COVID-19 is the name of the disease caused by a virus, SARS-CoV-2 (the new coronavirus).
-It’s spread in three main ways, according to the Centers for Disease Control and Prevention (CDC).
+COVID-19 is the name of the disease caused by a coronavirus called SARS-CoV-2.
+It’s spread in three main ways, according to the CDC.
 You can catch COVID-19 by breathing in air if you are close to an infected person who is exhaling small droplets and particles that contain the virus.
-You can also get it if those small droplets and particles land in your eyes, nose or mouth (likely through coughs or sneezes), or if you have virus particles on your hands and then touch your eyes, nose or mouth.
+You can also get it if those small droplets and particles land in your eyes, nose or mouth (likely through coughs or sneezes) or if you have virus particles on your hands and touch your eyes, nose or mouth.

 Who is at risk for COVID-19?

 Anyone can get COVID-19, but some people are more at risk for what experts call “severe disease,” at which time hospitalization or intensive care may be required.
 Older adults are more likely than younger, healthier people to experience serious illness from COVID-19.
-In fact, the vast majority of COVID-19 deaths in the U.S. have occurred among people 50 or older — and the risk increases with age.
+The vast majority of COVID-19 deaths in the U.S. have occurred among people 50 or older — and the risk increases with age.

-Adults of any age with an underlying medical condition are also at increased risk for complications from a coronavirus infection, including people with:
+Adults of any age with an underlying medical condition are at increased risk for complications from a coronavirus infection.
+Among the factors: